endeavouros-team/endeavouros-i3wm-setup/README.md

 `rgba ( 26, 28, 35, 100 % )`

+**General theming // gtk3 and icons:**
+* `~/.config/gtk-3.0`
+* `~/.Xresources`
+There is !(LXAppearance)[https://wiki.lxde.org/en/LXAppearance] installed where you can browse and set GTK3 theme, icons and Xcursortheme.
+But Xcursor  needs to be set inside the `~/.Xresources`  manually if you change it in LXAppearance to get applied for all apps.

 # Tutorial to install EndeavourOS-i3 setup from scratch
 **for later installs, if you have installed another DE on initial install from the ISO**